Editorial Standards

 Troubleshooting, Terminations And Re‑Elections

 If the subsidiary ceases to be wholly owned, the QSub election terminates immediately.
-A new election may require IRS consent if within 5 tax years of a termination.
+A new QSub or S election is barred for 5 tax years after a termination or revocation unless the IRS consents (IRC §1361(b)(3)(D)), so revocation should be considered carefully before the fact.
 Note the Internal Revenue Manual’s coding for acceptance and termination when you check IRS records.
 If you need to reestablish QSub treatment, map the ownership correction and timing, then consider whether relief is required.

 Keep a short “termination playbook” in your templates, it prevents surprises if a minority interest is issued by mistake.